-When compression is enabled, TimescaleDB converts data stored in many rows into an array.
+When you enable compression, the data in your hypertable is compressed chunk by chunk.
+When the chunk is compressed, multiple records are grouped into a single row.
+The columns of this row hold an array-like structure that stores all the data.
 This means that instead of using lots of rows to store the data, it stores the same data in a single row.
-Because a single row takes up less disk space than many rows, it decreases the amount of disk space required, and can also speed up some queries.
+Because a single row takes up less disk space than many rows, it decreases the amount of disk space required, and can also speed up your queries.

 orderby parameters during compression.